 The City’s contractor must ensure safe and accessible walkways and entryways are maintained for everyone during construction.
 Any temporary access disruptions will be communicated as soon as possible.
 If you experience a disruption, have a specific access need or related accommodation request, contact the person listed on this web page.

-Phase 1 – Fall 2025 to Winter 2026
+Phase 1 – January to March

-Phase 2 – Spring 2026 to mid-Spring 2026
+Phase 2 – March to April

 Crews will install streetcar tracks along Queen Street East.
 TTC crews will test the newly constructed track.

-To accommodate this project, the TTC will provide temporary replacement buses for the the 503 Kingston Road and 504 King streetcars.
+To accommodate this project, the TTC will provide temporary replacement buses for the 503 Kingston Road and 504 King streetcars.